luckscorpio/Machine-Learning-with-sklearn-workflow/README.md

 has the option to apply available machine learning algorithms in sklearn

-can be applied to binary classification, multiclass classification, and regression problems
+can be applied to binary classification (diamondsBinary.py), multiclass classification (diamonds.py), and regression problems (diamondsCont.py)

+Example: diamond data from kaggle.com